2013 Cadillac SRX Interior

 - "There's ample (if not overly generous) room for four adults, although the roof line -- particularly if the optional panoramic sunroof is in place -- definitely can pinch those in the rear." -- Edmunds

-A lot of reviewers haven’t evaluated the new CUE infotainment system yet, which changes the layout of the SRX’s dashboard and interior features compared with previous model years.
-One reviewer has checked it out, and he likes the system a lot because the dashboard isn’t cluttered with buttons anymore.
+The new CUE infotainment system changes the layout of the SRX’s dashboard and interior features compared with previous model years.
+One reviewer likes the system a lot because the dashboard isn’t cluttered with buttons anymore.
 With CUE, the stereo, phone and climate systems are accessed through one screen, and this test driver thinks the new system is pretty straightforward.

 - "Gone is the sea of buttons -- not all logically arranged -- spread out over the SRX's center stack.
 In their place is a crisp and clear LCD screen that offers mostly intuitive control over the audio, phone (and other electronic devices) and climate control functions." -- Edmunds

 When the rear seats are in use, the Cadillac SRX has 29.9 cubic feet of cargo space.
 That number increases to 61.1 cubic feet with the rear seats folded.
 The SRX’s overall cargo space is good for the class, but the Volvo XC60 offers more.
 According to test drivers, the 2013 SRX offers handy organization features.
-They say there’s plenty of room for cargo and really like the optional power tailgate and optional cargo management system, which includes a cargo fence, cargo shade and under-floor storage.
-Fewer auto writers talk about interior storage, and one who does says the cabin has plenty of cubbies for small items.
+They say there’s plenty of room for cargo and really like the optional power tailgate and optional cargo management system, which includes a cargo fence, a cargo shade and under-floor storage.
+One reviewers notes that the cabin has plenty of cubbies for small items.

 - "The rear cargo bay offers flexibility and plenty of capacity." -- Kelley Blue Book